pingcap/community/challenge-programs/high-performance-tidb-challenge.md

 ## Before participation

-1   See [Join GitHub](https://github.com/join) to create a GitHub account 2  [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your local environment 3   Check [Set up Git](https://help.github.com/en/github/getting-started-with-github/set-up-git) to configure your Git to access GitHub
+1. See [Join GitHub](https://github.com/join) to create a GitHub account.
+2. [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) in your local environment.
+3. Check [Set up Git](https://help.github.com/en/github/getting-started-with-github/set-up-git) to configure your Git to access GitHub.

 ## How to challenge